uvulab/unaligned-sequence-similarity-search-deep-learning/README.md

 embed_size: length of embedding layer, just before output layer.
 Default is 256

 model_name: an arbitrary string to name this model, for saving and loading

+model_file or save_path: choose a directory in which to save your model

 model_template: should be dna_mask_blstm or aa_mask_blstm, see above